How long until Corpus Christi ?

 In Switzerland, this is a regional holiday in Aargau, Appenzell Innerrhoden, Fribourg, Jura, Lucerne, Nidwalden, Obwalden, Ticino, Uri, Valais and Zug.

-In Spain, this is a regional Holiday in Castilla-La Mancha and Madrid.
+In Spain, Corpus Christi is a regional holiday in Castilla-La Mancha and sometimes Madrid, depending on how other holidays fall during the year.

 In Venezuela, Corpus Christi is a holiday for banks only and is observed on the Monday following the actual date.